Why is My Dog Limping? 6 Possible Causes

 6. Arthritis

 As your dog ages, it may start to develop arthritis.
-This is a buildup of extra bone in and around the joints causing inflammation.
+This is a buildup of extra bone in and around the joints that causes inflammation.
 The joints most commonly affected are the hips, knees, and elbows.
 This joint disease can be uncomfortable.
 However, there are some steps you can take to help keep your dog healthy as they age.

 If your dog is limping on one of its legs, like their hind leg, you can carefully examine and move the different joints in that leg.
 If they are developing arthritis, you will be able to feel the crepitus (grinding, crackling, and popping) as you move the joint.

-While this is often a natural part of the aging process and may feel inevitable, Petside says there are many things you can do to help decrease the pain associated with arthritis.
-Things such as Non-Steroid Anti-Inflammatory Drugs (NSAIDs), Glucosamine, or other joint supplements will help keep your dog from limping as much.
+While this is often a natural part of the aging process and may feel inevitable, Petside says there are many steps you can take to help decrease the pain associated with arthritis.
+Medicines and other therapies such as Non-steroid anti-inflammatory Drugs (NSAIDs), Glucosamine, or other joint supplements can help keep your from limping as much and make them feel more comfortable.

 What if Your Dog Won’t Put Weight on Their Leg

 Sometimes, seeing that your dog’s leg is limping isn’t obvious.
 Rather than walking, your pup may refuse to put any weight on their leg at all.
-Just remember that if your dog won’t put weight on their back leg suddenly, it could be a sign of pain for any of the above reasons.
+Just remember that if your dog doesn’t put weight on their back leg suddenly, it could be a sign of pain for any of the above reasons.

 Some experts recommend a quick at-home exercise to see if your dog can bear any weight on their hind leg or if they refuse.
 The latter can be a sign of a fracture, bone tumor, or more severe wound.
 However, in either case, you should always see your vet when your dog stops bearing weight on their legs, especially if the behavior persists for more than a day or two.